Insurance, Superannuation and TPD Claims Brisbane

-Attwood Marshall Lawyers are superannuation, insurance and TPD specialists trained to gain access to your benefits to ensure you receive everything you are entitled to as quickly as possible.
+Attwood Marshall Brisbane Solicitors are superannuation, insurance and TPD specialists trained to gain access to your benefits to ensure you receive everything you are entitled to as quickly as possible.

 A TPD payment can give you the financial support you need to move on with your life.
 We make the process easy, so you can focus on your recovery and your future.

 To find out more about making a superannuation and TPD claim, provide your details below and our Information Pack will be sent to your inbox.

 If you are unable to work because you are injured, sick or have a medical condition, you may be eligible to make a claim.

 The fastest way to find out if you are eligible to make a TPD claim is to contact our superannuation and TPD lawyers in Brisbane who will make immediate enquiries on your behalf and provide you with advice about your potential entitlements.

 Depending on your circumstances, you could claim for:

 If you are injured or sick and have not been able to work, you may be eligible to claim for TPD.

 If you are injured or sick and are unable to work, you may be eligible to claim income protection or salary continuance payments, which often pays 75% of your usual income on an ongoing basis for a set period (whether 2 years or up to retirement age).

 Upon the death of the insured person, their nominated beneficiary (usually their partner, children or next of kin) may be eligible to claim the life insurance lump sum.